Category:

 Career

 In 1967, McConnell enlisted in the US Army Reserve as a private.
-However, due to his condition of optic neuritis he was deemed to be medically unfit for the military service.
-From 1968 to 1970 McConnell worked as a chief legislative assistant for Senator Marlow Cook in Washington, D.C., where he managed a legislative department with five members while assisting with speech writing and constituent services.
+However, due to his condition of optic neuritis, he was deemed to be medically unfit for the military service and from 1968 to 1970 McConnell worked as a chief legislative assistant for Senator Marlow Cook in Washington, D.C., where he managed a legislative department with five members while assisting with speech writing and constituent services.

 In 1971, McConnell attempted to run for a seat as a representative in the State Legislature.
-However, he was disqualified due to non-compliance of the residency requirements for such office.
-Shortly after the loss, he decided to work for a law firm, Segal, Isenberg, Sales and Stewart, and also worked as a professor at the University of Louisville.
+However, he was disqualified due to non-compliance with the residency requirements for such an office.
+Shortly after the loss, he decided to work for a law firm, Segal, Isenberg, Sales, and Stewart, and also worked as a professor at the University of Louisville.

-On October 1974, McConnell decided to return to Washington to fill a position as Deputy Assistant Attorney General under President Gerald Ford.
+In October 1974, McConnell returned to Washington to fill a position as Deputy Assistant Attorney General under President Gerald Ford.
 McConnell then served as the Executive Judge in Jefferson County from 1977 to 1984.
-He then ran for a seat in the United States Senate against two-term Incumbent Walter Dee Huddleston to which he won by 3,437 votes out of 1.2 million votes that have been cast.
+He then ran for a seat in the United States Senate against two-term Incumbent Walter Dee Huddleston, to which he won by 3,437 votes out of 1.2 million votes that have been cast.

-On January 3, 1985 he was elected Senator of the United States representing the state of Kentucky.
-In his early years, he was known as a pragmatic and moderate Republican but slowly has changed and shifted to the right, becoming more conservative over time.
+On January 3, 1985, he was elected Senator of the United States, representing the state of Kentucky.
+In his early years, he was known as a pragmatic and moderate Republican but slowly changed and shifted to the right, becoming more conservative over time.

 From 1997 to 2001, McConnell was chairman of the National Republican Senatorial Committee.
 He developed a reputation as a skilled political strategist and tactician.
 He was first elected as a Majority Whip during the 108th Congress and was re-elected the following year.
 After the Republicans took over the Senate following the 2014 Senatorial election, he was voted as the Senate Majority Leader.

 Though conservative, McConnell's relationship with President Trump became quite strained throughout Trump's presidency and devolved further once Joe Biden won the 2021 Presidential Election.
-Though he initially refused to acknowledge Biden's win, McConnell later did congratulate President Biden and also criticized Trump for his actions preceding the storming of the United States Capitol in 2021.
+Though he initially refused to acknowledge Biden's win, McConnell later congratulated President Biden and criticized Trump for his actions preceding the storming of the United States Capitol in 2021.

 In October 2021, McConnell helped pass a bill to extend the country's debt ceiling, preventing a default on its debts.
 Mitch convinced 11 Republicans to vote with the Democrats in favor of it.